oVirt/ovirt-site/source/release/4.3.0/index.html.md

  - [BZ 1661921](https://bugzilla.redhat.com/1661921) <b>ovirt-provider-ovn TLS hardening (Default use of TLSv1.2 and HIGH ciphers only)</b><br>Feature: <br> - internal OVN db connections are encrypted by TLS 1.2 with 'HIGH' chiphers in<br>   new RHV 4.3 installations by default<br> - Ciphers used on ovirt-provider's OpenStack REST API are configurable<br><br>Reason: <br> - bug 1459441 enables RHV to configure the encryption of OVN internal connections<br> - default OpenSSL config in RHEL 7 allows usage of insecure ciphers<br><br>Result: <br> - in RHV 4.3 default config internal OVN connections and<br>   ovirt-provider's OpenStack REST API uses TLS 1.2 and HIGH ciphers.
  - [BZ 1571371](https://bugzilla.redhat.com/1571371) <b>[RFE] Allow pinning a VM (specifically high-performance) with vNUMA to more than one host</b><br>Feature: A VM with NUMA pinning enabled can now be configured to run on a set of assigned/pinned hosts (one or more).<br><br>Reason: Up till now there was a limitation that only one host (and not more than one) can be assigned to a VM, in case of NUMA nodes pinning is enabled.<br><br>Result: A VM with NUMA pinning enabled can now be configured to run on a set of assigned/pinned hosts, one or more (by selecting the "Start running on: Specific Host" in "Host" side-tab). <br>Each one of this hosts should have the same pinning settings so that VM can run on each and this is verified by the engine.<br>This change is crucial for supporting High Availability for those VMs.
  - [BZ 1641125](https://bugzilla.redhat.com/1641125) <b>[RFE] add a configuration policy for vGPU placement</b><br>It is now possible to set in host configuration preferred vGPU placement on physical cards.
 Separated placement prefers putting each vGPU on a separate physical card, consolidated placement prefers putting more vGPUs on available physical cards.
+ - [BZ 1539829](https://bugzilla.redhat.com/1539829) <b>[RFE] Provide support for adding security groups and rules using ovirt-provider-ovn</b><br>This feature provides security group support, as described by the OpenStack Networking API.
  - [BZ 1619210](https://bugzilla.redhat.com/1619210) <b>[RFE] Provide Live Migration for VMs based on "High Performance VM" Profile - automatic migrations</b><br>Feature: <br>This feature provides the ability to enable live migration for HP VMs (and in general to all VM types with pinning settings).<br><br>Reason: <br>n oVirt 4.2 we added a new “High Performance” VM profile type.
 This required configuration settings includes pinning the VM to a host based on the host specific configuration.
 Due to that pinning settings, the migration option for the HP VM type was automatically forced to be disabled.<br><br>Result: <br>in oVirt 4.3 we will provide the ability for live migration of HP VMs (and all other VMs with pinned configuration like NUMA pinning, CPU pinning and CPU pass-through enabled). <br><br>For more details, please refer to the feature page: <br>https://ovirt.org/develop/release-management/features/virt/high-performance-vm-migration.html
  - [BZ 1648190](https://bugzilla.redhat.com/1648190) <b>[RHEL76] libvirt is unable to start after upgrade due to malformed UTCTIME values in cacert.pem, because properly renewed CA certificate was not passed to hosts by executing "Enroll certificate" or "Reinstall"</b><br>Internal CAs generated in the past (<= 3.5) can contain UTCTIME values without timezone indication and this is not acceptable anymore with up to date openssl and gnutls libraries.<br>engine-setup was already checking it proposing a remediation but the user can postpone it, making it more evident since now postponing can cause serious issues.
  - [BZ 1111783](https://bugzilla.redhat.com/1111783) <b>[RFE][TestOnly] Provide SCSI reservation support for virtio-scsi via rhev-guest-tools for win-8 and win-2012 guests using Direct-Lun as disks</b><br>With this release Windows clustering is supported for iSCSI based direct attached LUNs.